 - Fiberglass Rope: Glass fiber yarns are braided into ropes that are used for packing.

 Fiberglass grating is a cost-effective and environmentally friendly alternative to steel or aluminum grating.
 This product line is corrosion-resistant and fire-resistant, making it appropriate for usage outdoors or in corrosive settings.
 To aid reduce slips and falls, most Fiberglass Grating includes a gritty, slip-resistant surface.
 There are 2 types of fiberglass gratings namely, molded and pultruded.
 Find out what is the difference between Fiber gratings: moulded v/s pultruded fibreglass gratings.

 Why is Fiberglass so Popular?

 The following are the four essential characteristics that are driving the popularity of fiberglass:

-1. Corrosion Resistance: Fiberglass profiles are in high demand in industrial applications due to their corrosion resistance.
+1. Corrosion Resistance: Fiberglass so Popular profiles are in high demand in industrial applications due to their corrosion resistance.
 It’s one of the few materials that can withstand corrosive industrial conditions.